PAVING PLANT INSPECTION

 The less preferred method is to use the moisture reciprocal tables T214A in which the correction factors are for 3.4 and 0.7, 1.0351967 and 1.0070493 respectively.
 Multiply the dry aggregate batch weight determined previously by the respective moisture reciprocal correction factor.

-These adjusted quantities are for one cubic meter (cubic yard) and would have to be multiplied times the total cubic meters (cubic yards) being batched.
+These adjusted quantities are for one cubic yard and would have to be multiplied times the total cubic yards being batched.
 To determine the free water in the aggregates, subtract the dry aggregate weight from the adjusted dry aggregate amount for both aggregates and add the two differences as you did above in the example.

 Add the total free water in the aggregates to the water proportioned into the mixer to determine the total water for mixing.
-The aggregate moisture tests shall be determined and recorded at a minimum of one test per each half day of operation.
 Determine and record also at the same time the adjusted dry aggregate batch amounts, the water in the materials, the water proportioned and the total water available in the batch for mixing.

 Consult with your District Materials Engineer office staff that will provide a print out of the batch amounts for varying moisture contents.